tagundo/elichika/README.md

 - Suyooo for the very helpful [SIFAS wiki](https://suyo.be/sifas/wiki/), for providing more accurate stage data, and for the bad word lists.
 - sarah for hosting public Internet CDN.
 - Caret for the LL Hax discord.
-- eirumo for drawing body texture.
+- Yousifrill for drawing body texture.
 - And other people who more than deserve to be here but I can't quite recall right now.